karyma101/handbook/JAVASCRIPT/Libraries/React/README.md

 - onClick
 - onMouseMove

+### Components

+- A component is a small, reusable chunk of code that is responsible for one job.

 - **Functional Components**: Good for simple content
 - **Class Components**: Good for just about everything else
   - States